EXPLAINER: Why US inflation is so high, and when it may ease

 Megan Greene, chief economist at the Kroll Institute, suggested that inflation and the overall economy will eventually return to something closer to normal.

-“I think it it will be ‘transitory’,’’ she said of inflation.
+“I think it will be ‘transitory’,’’ she said of inflation.
 “But economists have to be very honest about defining transitory, and I think this could last another year easily.’’

 “We need a lot of humility talking about how long this lasts,” Furman said.
 “I think it’s with us for a while.
 The inflation rate is going to come down from this year’s blistering pace, but it’s still going to be very, very high compared to the historical norms we have been used to.’’